What is a Computer Network? Definition, Types, Examples

 what is a computer network?

 If you run a business, you’ll know how important a computer network is.
-Not only does it allow staff to share information effortlessly, but it also plays a key role in increasing flexibility, reducing costs, and making your business more efficient across the board.
+Not only does it allow staff to share information effortlessly, but it also plays a key role in increasing flexibility, reducing costs, and making your business more efficient.

-As technology has evolved, networking has too.
+But as technology evolves, networking does too.
 While networking used to be a bunch of desktop computers connected by wires and cables, these days networking includes wireless systems and connections and other advanced technologies.

 This article delves into the meaning of a computer network, exploring its types and benefits while giving real-life examples of computer networks in action.